Manwe-fv/FV_project_E3/README.md

 MQ2's E3 with fixes and edits custom to the Firiona Vie Project server.

+PLEASE NOTE: Due to classic client limitations, some E3 functionality will not work.
+This is due to a lack of XTargets, visibility of debuffs on mobs, etc. Check issues for a full list.

 Download the base version of MQ2+E3 from the link below and apply the files in this repository over them.

 Link: https://drive.google.com/open?id=0B4A1w5r540xFbmVTTG5oX01lR0E